redtexts/texts/perlman_1968_commodity_fetishism.md

 concept of reification.
-In the *Contribution to the Critique of Political Economy* of 1859, Marx noted that in capitalist society, where labor creates commodities, "the social relations of men appear in the reversed form -a social relation of things."[^45] In this work, social relations among people merely "appear" to take the form of things, they merely seem to be reified.
+In the *Contribution to the Critique of Political Economy* of 1859, Marx noted that in capitalist society, where labor creates commodities, "the social relations of men appear in the reversed form of a social relation of things."[^45] In this work, social relations among people merely "appear" to take the form of things, they merely seem to be reified.
 Consequently, Marx calls this reification a "mystification", and he attributes to "the habit of everyday life".[^46]